neodsp/audio-blocks/README.md

 > [!NOTE]
 > All views exist as mutable or non-mutable version, depending if the underlying data should be mutable or not.
-> `InterleavedView`, `SequentialView` and `StackedView` are non-mutable, `InterleavedViewMut` and `SequentialViewMut` and `StackedViewMut` are mutable.
+> `InterleavedView`, `SequentialView` and `StackedView` are non-mutable, `InterleavedViewMut`, `SequentialViewMut` and `StackedViewMut` are mutable.
-> All mentiond constructor functions exist for the mutable and non-mutable versions and are real-time safe!
+> All mentioned constructor functions exist for the mutable and non-mutable versions and are real-time safe!

 Views can be generated from slices, from pointers and any block can generate a new view.
-Views are extremly cheap to create, so you can do this in every audio callback.
+Views are extremely cheap to create, so you can do this in every audio callback.

-This is how you generate views from exisiting blocks (no matter if they are owned or already a view):
+This is how you generate views from existing blocks (no matter if they are owned or already a view):

 ```rust
 let view = block.view();
 let view_mut = block.view_mut();
 ```

-This is how you generate a new view from exisiting data:
+This is how you generate a new view from existing data:

 ```rust
 let data = [0.0, 1.0, 0.0, 1.0, 0.0, 1.0];